 For sipping on the budget, hit a happy hour at the James Beard Award winner Cure (4905 Freret St.) or Superior Seafood & Oyster Bar (4338 St. Charles Ave.).
-Sidle up to Superior’s 32-foot French zinc bar and enjoy the 50-cent raw oysters and Superior’s signature frozen pomegranate mojito (two for one during the happy hour).
+Sidle up to Superior’s 32-foot French zinc bar and enjoy raw oysters and Superior’s signature frozen pomegranate mojito.

 Want to see some local music for a small cover?
 The venues we recommend in our guide to the 24-hour itinerary in Uptown New Orleans often have covers as low as $10, especially for their earlier shows, so check those out.